tguild/vehicle_signal_specification/docs-gen/content/license/_index.md

 ---

+{{% notice warning %}}
+**DISCLAIMER:** The following information about open source licensing shall not be considered legal advice.
+For advice on licensing, COVESA suggests that you contact your open source officer or legal counsel.
+{{% /notice %}}
 ## Which license applies

 VSS as well as the VSS-tools are covered by the [Mozilla Public License 2.0 (MPL-2.0)](https://opensource.org/licenses/MPL-2.0).
 The MPL-2.0 is an OSI approved Open Source license that gives you a lot of freedom using VSS in your products, or for (academic) research while providing a solid legal framework should you choose to contribute to either the standards or the tools.